MarloweCrosland/team-profile-generator/README.md

 - [Questions](#questions)

 ## Installation
-to use this application, run npm i then answer the questions prompted in your terminal.
+to use this application, run "npm i" to install dependencies, run "node index.js" to start prompts, then answer the questions prompted in your terminal.

 ## Usage